 Boone County Master Gardeners, in cooperation with the Cooperative Extension Service of Boone County and Purdue University, promote proper gardening techniques and provide information to increase the knowledge for the community and its members.

 In keeping with that mission, Boone County Master Gardeners maintain a small fund to provide grants to special projects within the community.
 This is part of our outreach to the community at large and is designed to increase and improve our relationships within Boone County.

 We are pleased to announce the recipients of the 2021 grants:

 - Maplelawn Farmstead

 Some past projects that have been funded include:

 The Lebanon-based Indiana WIC office serves pregnant women and families with children under the age of five.
 They used grant funds to build raised garden beds at the office site for use by their clients.
 Then they grew and provided seedlings and training for those who wanted to garden.

-To apply for grant please go to the online Boone County Master Gardener Grant Application.
+To apply for a grant please use the Boone County Master Gardener Grant Application.
 This is a fillable pdf you can complete and e-mail in.